If your child has outgrown their front bike seat, don't despair! There are some front bike seats that allow you to carry older childrenRead More

 The big problem (and, ultimately, dealbreaker) for me was the lack of room between the seat and my saddle, which meant two things.
 Firstly, I couldn't get off my saddle when I stopped, which is my usual preference as my saddle is (deliberately) quite high.
 I could probably adjust to that with a little practice, but secondly and more importantly for me, there isn't enough room to cycle with my legs straight, as my knees hit the seat at the top of each pedal stroke.
 I had to cycle with my knees slightly outwards, which for me is an ergonomic disaster and would rapidly lead to wrecking my knees (again!).

 However, both of these problems are very much about your bike size and setup, and your personal cycling preferences and limitations.
-Someone with more forgiving knees might well be happy cycling knees-out; a different bike geometry might make that unnecessary.
+Someone with more forgiving knees might well be happy cycling knees-out; a different bike geometry would also make that unnecessary.

 Polisport Guppy Mini review - the final verdict

+The seat itself is great, and I'm sorry I won't be able to use it for any significant distance due to my knees.
+Sadly my hopes of riding Leon around town on a fixie were dashed!
 I will carry on using the Guppy for short slow jaunts to our local park, where my knees will be less at risk.
-Trying it out with a similar bike geometry, my partner Jon agreed that while it was lovely to be able to chat to Leon, and he too would happily use it for short/gentle local rides, he wouldn’t be happy longer distance or on busier roads, either.
+Trying it out with a similar bike geometry, my partner Jon agreed that it was lovely to be able to chat to Leon, and he too would happily use it for short/gentle local rides.
+He agreed that he probably wouldn't be using it for longer distance or on busier roads, either.

 Where to buy the Guppy Mini Front Bike Seat